Published February 27, 2023

 Step 5: Extract Data from Excel Sheet

-To extract a single value from the retrieved data, we need to cast it to the appropriate data type.
+To extract a single value from the retrieved data, it needs to be cast to the appropriate data type.

 var dataRow = worksheet.GetRow(1);